schropes/schropes.github.io/index.md

 **Recent updates (5/2025):**

 * My piece, "Disclosure without Engagement," a paper reviewing positionality statements at FAccT 2018–2024, will be **presented at FAccT 2025**.
 This work stemmed from time with Solon Barocas on the Fairness, Accountability, Transparency, and Ethics in AI (FATE) team at Microsoft Research Labs in 2024, and Akshansh Pareek is also a collaborator.
-Pre-print forthcoming!
+Pre-print hosted [here](https://drive.google.com/file/d/1rEiNF26WRIChD0D4hGz_WrQ5WDZY2Heb/view?usp=sharing)!
 * My piece with Deb Roy and Jad Kabbara on using LLMs in subjective annotation tasks, "Just put a human in the loop?", has been accepted to ACL Findings 2025, and will also be presented at IC2S2.
 Pre-print forthcoming!
 * I appeared at a symposium on AI in Social Science at APS 2025 in Washington DC with Nat Rabb, Tom Costello, and Ilia Sucholutsky!